herrkaefer/anocus/content/posts/2016-08-30-pgrouting-notes.md

 It is said that osm2pgrouting has limitation:

-> Can't process "large" files, continents, big countries, or very large states.
+&gt; Can't process "large" files, continents, big countries, or very large states.

 For large files, we can use [osm2po](http://osm2po.de/).